CURENT/andes/docs/source/misc.rst

 For nonlinear algebraic variables, this approach will likely give wrong results, since the residual is pegged at zero.

+To correctly freeze an algebraic variable, the freezing signal needs to be passed to an ``EventFlag``, which will set an ``custom_event`` flag if any input changes.
+``EventFlag`` is a ``VarService`` that will be evaluated at each iteration after discrete components and before equations.

 Per Unit System
 ==============================